 Once your baby is overtired, you can find yourself in a cycle of less sleep, which leads to more overtiredness, which means your baby struggles to stay asleep and on it goes…

-Next, use the techniques for settling your baby to sleep I mentioned above ALONGSIDE the following…
+Use the techniques for settling your baby to sleep I mentioned above ALONGSIDE the following…

-Step 1 – Have shorter awake times
+Step 1 – Have Shorter Awake Times

 Your overtired baby needs to consolidate their sleep to get back on track, so shorten the amount of time that they stay awake for a few days.